rero/sonar.ch/content/service.md

 draft: false
 ---

 SONAR is developping the three following services.
-In case of interest, <a href="/#contact-form">get in touch</a>!
+In case of interest, get in touch with us at [info.sonar@rero.ch](mailto:info.sonar@rero.ch)!

 <section id="two">
 	<div class="row">